-Some lenders may charge up-front fees when you take out a loan with them and these charges should be factored in to the cost of the loan.
-In some cases fees and charges may be added to the loan, but you should be aware that in such cases these will attract interest charges, which could significantly increase the overall cost of the loan.
+Some lenders may charge up-front fees when you take out a loan with them and these charges should be factored into the cost of the loan.

 Late or missed repayments will negatively impact your credit file and will remain visible for 6 years.
 Apart from lowering your credit score, the lender may also apply additional charges or penalties to the loan.
 These will usually be added to the loan and, as with any other added fees, will attract interest charges over and above the amount of the penalty itself.
 High-cost short-term loan repayments, charges and additional accrued interest is capped at double the amount of credit borrowed.
 Please check your lender's policies for more information.

 It's important not to reduce the process of applying for a loan to good credit and bad credit.
 A creditor can take into account a range of factors - while one direct lender might reject a person for having less-than-perfect credit, another creditor might accept their loan application.
-There are no "good credit loans" or "bad credit loans," just a range of creditors willing to accept different levels of risk.
+It all depends on how far varying creditors are willing to accept different levels of risk.
 However, people who have less favourable credit ratings tend to pay more for credit.
 For example, interest rates for people with lower credit scores may be higher than those with higher credit scores.

-Working hard to better your credit score may also give you a better chance for loan eligibility and lower interest rates and a higher acceptance rate on financial applications.
+Having a higher credit score may also give you a better chance for lower interest rates and a higher acceptance rate on financial applications.

-If you borrow £1,000 on a credit card with a 12% APR, over the course of a year it will cost you £120 (if you pay nothing back).
-However, as you are likely to have to make some minimum repayments, the total interest you will actually pay over the course of the year will be less than this.
+If you borrow £1000.00 on a credit card with a 12% APR, over the course of a year it will cost you £120 (if you pay nothing back).

 APR is typically added to a debt on a monthly basis, to find a monthly interest rate simply divide the APR by 12.
 So if the APR is 12% the monthly rate is 1% and if you owe £1000 you will be charged £10 interest each month.

-You might see the phrase "representative APR" used on lenders' sites.
-This simply means it's the rate that most customers (that is, more than half) will be offered, although not everybody will get exactly the same rate.
+You might see the phrase 'representative APR' used on broker and lending sites.
+This simply means it's the rate that most customers (at least 51%) will be offered, although not everybody will get exactly the same rate.
 You can use the representative APR as a general guide to how competitive a lender is.

 The lower the APR of your loan, the less you're paying to borrow.

-Mediablanket Ltd act as a broker not a lender and receive a commission for introducing you to a lender.
+MediaBlanket Ltd act as a broker not a lender and receive a commission for introducing you to a lender.
 Information regarding commissions can be disclosed upon request.
 Please see our contact page to find out the best way to make this request.

-You can withdraw from your agreement within 14 days of you signing the loan agreement by contacting the lender, email or telephone.
+You can withdraw from your agreement within 14 days of you signing the loan agreement by contacting the lender directly by email or telephone.
 If you withdraw from the agreement, you will be required to repay to the lender the credit, and any accrued interest from the date the credit was provided to the date of repaying it, without delay and in any event within 30 days of the day after the day that you gave notice of your withdrawal.
 If you change your mind outside of the 14 day cooling off period, please contact your lender to find out what options are available to you.